Skip to content

 Juicy Chemistry Lavender Water Toner

-This toner mist hydrates and nourishes the skin.
-Lavender hydrosol helps balance the skin and restore pH.
+This toner mist provides hydration and nourishment to the skin.
+The lavender hydrosol aids in balancing the skin and restoring its pH levels.

 Juicy Chemistry Cold Pressed Argan Carrier Oil